microsoft/api-guidelines/graph/GuidelinesGraph.md

 with other Graph resources.

-When resources are defined it’s time to think about the behavior of your API and define required operations and actions.
+When resources are defined it’s time to think about the behavior of your API and define required operations and actions.There are read-only and write scenarios where a resource can be used to represent some kind of data processing operation.
+The terms function and action are used to identify read and write operation style resources, respectively.

 At every step of your design you need to consider security, privacy and compliance as an intrinsic components of your API implementation.
 And finally based